ncruces/go-sqlite3/vfs/README.md

 POSIX advisory locks, which SQLite uses on Unix, are [broken by design](https://sqlite.org/src/artifact/2e8b12?ln=1073-1161).

-On Linux, macOS and illumos, this module uses
+On Linux and macOS, this module uses
 [OFD locks](https://www.gnu.org/software/libc/manual/html_node/Open-File-Description-Locks.html)
 to synchronize access to database files.
 OFD locks are fully compatible with POSIX advisory locks.